 An Open Mind Is an Open Heart

 It is extremely difficult for me to give a message from the spirit world to someone whose thinking is negative and limited, because spirit is expansive.
 In order for spirits to reach us, our minds must be open to what could be.
 Negative thinking, skepticism, and control create restriction, and spirits cannot harness the energy from us necessary to communicate.
-The following example show how destructive thinking and skepticism closed down the channels to a daughter’s desperate plea for love.
+The following example shows how destructive thinking and skepticism closed down the channels to a daughter’s desperate plea for love.

 Toward the end of my presentation in front of an audience in New York, a female spirit of about thirty years old came through.

 “There is a young woman here, and she gives me the initials J.T.
 Does this spirit belong to anyone here?